SriCharanGundla/OdysseyLMS/README.md

 ### Running the app on your local machine

-Open a terminal in the server directory
+Open a terminal in the server directory and navigate to the backend folder.

-> To run the client code:
+> To run the client-side code:
 ```
 npm run client
 ```

-> To run the server code:
+> To run the server-side code:

 ```
 npm run server